aidin36/tocc/cli/docs/source/compile.rst

 If previous step goes without any error, simply invoke::

   make install

+(Usually, you need super user access to invoke this command.)

 This will install ``tocc`` binary in the directory you specified using ``--prefix`` (or the default directory).